Branches, pulling and merging

 We can now review this pull request in github.
 You’ll see a button “Compare & pull request”

-This is GitHub asking if we want to ‘pull’ our new branch into our main branch.
-Click the button.
+This is GitHub asking if we want to ‘pull’ our new test-new-recipe branch into our main branch.
+Let’s assume we are happy with our new recipe, and we want this to be on our main branch now.
+Click the “Compare & pull request” button.

 You can now see what changes were made in the file, and are given the option to ‘Create pull request’.
 The title will default to the commit message you used and you can add further description if you like.
 Click ‘Create pull request’.